ufal/npfl139/exam/questions.md

   $\mu$, how to compute normalized advantage based on return $G$, and how is the normalized value predictor modified when the estimates of $\sigma$ and $\mu$ change.
 [10]

+#### Questions@:, Lecture 10 Questions
+- What is the value $L_\pi(\tilde\pi)$ used in TRPO to approximate
+  $v_{\tilde\pi}$?
+What is the value the TRPO algorithm maximizes, and under what constraint?
+[5]

+- Write down the PPO algorithm, including the generalized advantage estimation (the $n$-step truncated lambda return.
+[10]

+- Define the transformed Bellman operator.
+[5]

+- Define the transformed Bellman operator.
+Then, assuming $h$ is strictly monotonically increasing function and considering a deterministic Markov decision process, show to what does a transformed Bellman operator
+  $\mathcal{T}_h$ converge and prove it.
+[10]

+- Write down the return transformation used for Atari environments (for example by R2D2).
+[5]

+- Describe the replay buffer elements in R2D2.
+What is the difference between the zero-state and stored-state strategies, and how is burn-in used?
+[5]

+- Write down the Retrace operator and describe the three possibilities of setting the traces $c_t$: importance sampling, Tree-backup($\lambda$) and Retrace($\lambda$).
+[10]